usnistgov/ndn-dpdk/iface/ethface/README.md

 * All fields in "ether" locator are inherited.
 * Both *local* and *remote* MAC addresses must be unicast.
 * *localIP* and *remoteIP* are local and remote IP addresses.
-  They may be either IPv4 or IPv6, and must be unicast
+  They may be either IPv4 or IPv6, and must be unicast.
 * *localUDP* and *remoteUDP* are local and remote UDP port numbers.

 Locator of a VXLAN tunnel face has the following fields: